Walter Hoving

 Walter Hoving (December 2, 1897 – November 27, 1989) was a Swedish-born American businessman and writer.
 He was the chairman of Tiffany & Company from 1955 to 1980.

 Early life

 Hoving was born in Stockholm on December 2, 1897.
-He was a son of Johannes Hoving, a surgeon, and Helga (née Rundberg) Hoving, an opera singer.
+He was a son of Johannes Hoving, a surgeon, and Helga (née Adamsen) Hoving, an opera singer.
 His brother was the dentist, Dr. Hannes Hoving.
 In 1931, his father, who planned the Jenny Lind centennial memorial celebration, was decorated by King Gustaf V of Sweden with the Royal Order of the Northern Star, 1st class, as well as the Cross of the Royal Order of the House of Vasa.

 In 1903, he moved to United States with his parents.
 He completed his school education at the Barnard School and De Witt Clinton High School in New York City.
 In the year 1920, Hoving received his bachelor's degree from Brown University, where he was a member of the Upsilon chapter of the Delta Kappa Epsilon fraternity.